Trisha Yearwood: 1992–1996: Career diversification

-In February 1995, Yearwood released her fourth studio album, Thinkin' About You, which geared more towards adult contemporary styles.
-The album was given a positive review by Rolling Stone which compared Thinkin' About You to many of Linda Ronstadt's albums in the 1970s.
+In February 1995, Yearwood released her fourth studio album, Thinkin' About You, which was geared more towards adult contemporary styles.
+The album was given a positive review by Rolling Stone, which compared Thinkin' About You to many of Linda Ronstadt's albums in the 1970s.
 The disc included a version of Melissa Etheridge's "You Can Sleep While I Drive" and Tammy Wynette's "'Til I Get It Right".
-Thinkin' About Yous first two singles reached number 1 on the Billboard country chart: "XXX's and OOO's (An American Girl)" and the title track.
-Its third single, "I Wanna Go Too Far" reached the top ten after its release at the end of 1995.
+Thinkin' About Yous first two singles reached the top on the US country chart: "XXX's and OOO's (An American Girl)" and the title track.
+Its third single, "I Wanna Go Too Far", reached the top 10 after its release at the end of 1995.
 Like its predecessors, Thinkin' About You eventually sold one million copies in the United States and was certified platinum from the RIAA.
 At the 1995 Grammy Awards, Yearwood's duet with Aaron Neville titled "I Fall to Pieces" (a cover of the 1961 song by Patsy Cline) won in the category of Best Country Collaboration with Vocals.
 The award became Yearwood's first accolade from the Grammys.

 In August 1996, she released her fifth studio album, Everybody Knows, which had similarities to her previous album.
 The record mostly contained ballads and the songs featured larger melodies.
 Everybody Knows received mixed reviews by critics.
 AllMusic gave the album three out of five stars, calling the songs "a little uneven".
 However, Entertainment Weekly praised the album, calling the title track an "emotional release of a pounding piano".
-Everybody Knows spawned the "Believe Me Baby (I Lied)", which became Yearwood's fourth number-one single on the Billboard country chart.
-The title track was released as the second single and peaked within the top five in 1996.
+Everybody Knows spawned the "Believe Me Baby (I Lied)", which became Yearwood's fourth number-one single on the US country chart.
+The title track was released as the second single and peaked within the US country top five in 1996.
 During this period, Yearwood performed at the closing ceremony of the 1996 Summer Olympics, which were held in Atlanta, Georgia.